 - Differentiate between regulatory compliance and best practices for NIHL prevention.

 CMEs and CEUs may be available - When you sign select a specific course/date Continuing Education details for that course will be visible.

 How to Re-Certify as a PS

 The certification for the Professional Supervisor of the Audiometric Monitoring Program (CPS/A) is valid for five years.
-Those who certify must recertify by the end of the calendar year of the fifth year.
+Those who choose to recertify must do so before their date of expiration, otherwise they must take the full course again.
 There are two options for recertification:

 Option 1 - Exam Only

 Renewal candidates may choose to take the recertification exam without attending a course.
 To do so, just sign up for the PS On-Demand course by clicking here.
 If you are not expired, you will be given the option to sign up for the "Exam Only".
 Participants can take the exam at any time, at their own pace.
 Once signed up, you will have 30 days to complete the exam.